 Apartment: $10,800 (for 2 persons$ 12,000)

 Meals are served in Loring Hall’s dining room five days a week, Monday through Friday.
 Meals in Loring Hall are for ASCSA members only, who can purchase them for additional membership fees.
 Current fees are as follows:

 Breakfast is free for residents of Loring Hall only.

-Members should make sure of sufficient funds to cover expenses in Greece before arriving.
-Expenses on the required School trips will probably total at least $3,000.
+Members should make sure they have sufficient funds to cover expenses in Greece before arriving.
+Those attending all the required School trips should budget at least $3,000 for trip costs.
 Meals in Loring Hall can total as much as $4,668 for the year, depending on how many meals are eaten at the School.
 In addition, one should anticipate travel and housing expenses when away from Athens in the spring, whether on an excavation or individual research projects.
 Incidentals, such as laundry, cleaning, books, and entertainment, are also extra.
-Christmas and spring travel will, of course, vary greatly from individual to individual.

 Estimated Cost for One Academic Year at the ASCSA

 For a Student Member without fellowship, the costs of one Academic Year at the ASCSA can range between $24,000 and $30,000.
 For further information about the fees and possible costs of a year-long stay at the School, please contact the Assistant Director.